writethedocs/www/docs/conf/prague/2021/news/welcome.rst

 Every year, Write the Docs invites people from all across our community to come up on stage to share their insights and experience.
 We're looking for ideas and use-cases from all disciplines and roles, so whether you're a technical writer, developer, UX designer, community manager, or support professional who cares about content and communication, we want to hear from you!

-We plan to launch our CFP in early XXXX and have it last until sometime in XXXX.
+We plan to launch our CFP in early May and have it last until sometime in June.
 Get started coming up with ideas for the conference now.

 Tickets
 -------

-Tickets will officially go on sale in **XXXXX {{ year }}**.
+Tickets will officially go on sale in **April {{ year }}**.
 We will announce ticket prices soon, so that you can start planning your budget.
 As with the previous years, we have tiered pricing to make it fair for everyone.